annalee-data/hospitalrecords-sql/README.md

 ⭐️ Goal: Create SQL queries to answer the following questions.
 1. What is the average hospital stay by condition?
+2. What is the patient discharge rate?
-2. What is the most prescribed medication?
+3. What is the most prescribed medication?
-3. Which doctors handle the most appointments?
+4. Which doctors handle the most appointments?
-4. How does the doctor performance look like with patient outcomes?
+5. How does the doctor performance look like with patient outcomes?

 <br>